 A dental injury sustained during sports isn’t only limited to the crown, the problem can occur much deeper.
 It’s possible that a strike to the mouth can result in a fractured root.
 An injury like this is usually invisible to the eye as the crack begins in the root.
 So, the problem may only be discovered if it becomes infected.
 The treatment in this case is to extract the tooth, and replace with an implant, denture or bridge depending on the area of the mouth and other factors.

 It’s possible that your tooth may be knocked out during high-contact sports.
-In these instances, it would need to be replaced – typically with dental implants, otherwise with a denture or bridge (if this is possible).
+In these instances, it would need to be replaced – typically with dental implants in Warrington, otherwise with a denture or bridge (if this is possible).
 With implants, a titanium root is placed in the gum where the natural root would have been.
 Then, a porcelain tooth is used to replace the missing one to create a new, strong, natural looking tooth.

 As we all know, prevention is better than cure.
 Mouthguards are an extremely effective way of protecting the teeth whenever an athlete steps out onto the field.
 Beware of buying over the counter mouthguards which are can be ill-fitting (and therefore offer less protection), uncomfortable and may impede breathing.
 Our dentists will take a precise mould of your teeth to ensure that your mouthguard fits perfectly and comfortably in your mouth, which should then be worn during any sports.
 We even offer a range of colours and patterns to show your team additional support!
 Names can be printed onto the mouthguard too.